 - If your pet requires emergency care when the Center is closed, please call or visit your regular veterinarian or local emergency veterinary clinic.

 Please Note: Each client is responsible for paying the cost of an emergency visit directly to the veterinarian or emergency clinic delivering treatment.
-If we determine that the complication is a surgery-related issue, we will reimburse our client the cost of the emergency visit.
+If we determine that the complication is a surgery-related issue, we may reimburse our client the cost of the emergency visit.

 Please keep in mind that your regular veterinarian must address diseases, illnesses, or injuries that are not a direct result of surgery.
-We cannot be responsible for the following.
+We cannot be responsible for the following: